manta-innovations/manta-innovations.github.io/_posts/published/2020-05-19-aws-summit-online.md

 The first thing I noticed is that all the videos were pre-recorded, rather than live streams.
 This meant that there was no back and forth with the presenters, and that any questions were instead answered by an “AWS Expert” via a text chat.
 That definitely didn’t give me a feeling of being part of something in the same way a conference would.
-However it did mean that there were no latency or connection issues.
+However, it did mean that there were no latency or connection issues.
 It also meant that I could watch any of the talks once they had been released over the following days, compared to having to choose between which talks I could attend.